zoolanders/documentation/src/zooessentials/zoomailing/README.md

 ### The rendered tag returns no items

-Most likely the ZOOmailing layout is not populated.
-You can do so in ZOO Type settings view.
+Most likely the ZOOmailing layout is not populated, you can find those in the [ZOO Layout Positions](https://yootheme.com/support/zoo/layout-positions) settings view.
 Also make sure that tag includes a category ID.

 ### The items style in the newsletter doesn't match